 One of my favourite things about Camp Quirky (Quirky Campers’ handmade campervan festival) was seeing the vans with their owners.
-It’s a bit like seeing people with their dogs, but with more interior design… I just love the way they reflect their owners’ personalities.
+It’s a bit like seeing people with their dogs, but with more interior design… I just love the way unique van conversions reflect their owners’ personalities.

 I wanted to share some of my favourite owner/campervan pics with you.
 These are not comprehensive; there simply weren’t enough hours in the day to check out every amazing handmade camper on show.
 In fact we’d love to see your favourites on social media.

-If you would love to spend 3 days ogling vans like these (or showing off your own) then don’t miss out on tickets for Camp Quirky 2019.
+If you would love to spend 3 days ogling at other unique van conversions like these (or showing off your own) then don’t miss out on tickets for Camp Quirky.

 The Vintage Lover

 Let’s start with the amazing Rosie and her owner.
 Rosie is like a temple to all that is vintage and colourful.
 The conversion itself is pretty simple with a fixed bed, open shelves and a basic kitchen.
 But boy have they brought it to life with an incredible array of crocheted bunting, fake flowers and oodles of glorious prints; on the cushions, the curtains and the bedding.
 This is true inspiration for anyone looking for ideas on how to ‘quirkify’ their camper.
 And as you can see, Scarlet is a true vintage goddess herself.
 I’ve never seen anyone look more at home in their van.
 See more pics of Rosie the van and Scarlet’s wonderful handiwork here.